Trogir

 Kamerlengo Fortress

-A 15th-century Venetian fortress offering sweeping views over Trogir, the marina, and nearby islands.
+A 15th-century Venetian fortress offering sweeping views over Trogir, the marina and the nearby islands.

 Cipiko Palace

-An elegant Renaissance palace showcasing the wealth and refinement of historic Trogir.
+An elegant Renaissance palace that reflects the wealth and refinement of historic Trogir.

 Town Loggia

-A Venetian-style loggia on the main square, once a civic center and today a favorite spot to pause and people-watch.
+A Venetian-style loggia on the main square, once a civic centre and today a favourite spot to pause and watch the town go by.

 Book Guided Tours & Experiences in Trogir